haraka/haraka-plugin-vmta/README.md

 ```

-The 'mta_name_1' in the previous example is one of the VMTAs you should pre-define in
+The `mta_name_1` in the previous example is one of the VMTAs you should pre-define in
 your configuration file `vmta.ini` with simple format as shown in the above section
 'Configuration'.

 ## Tests
 After enabling the plugin you could test it simply by using the smtp transaction tester
-light-tool 'swaks' using the following command line :
+light-tool `swaks` using the following command line :

 swaks -f youremail@yourdomain.com -t test@example.com -add-header "x-vmta: your_vmta_name"  \
   -s localhost -p 587 -au testuser -ap testpassword

 ## NOTE
-The passed parameter 'x-vmta' will be automatically removed from the header so the
+The passed parameter `x-vmta` will be automatically removed from the header so the
 delivered email's header will not contain the parameter.

 [ci-img]: https://travis-ci.org/haraka/haraka-plugin-vmta.svg